rajkush18112006-dot/Hospital-Management-System/README.md

 # Hospital-Management-System

-=>Overview
+=> Overview

-This project is a Hospital Management System developed in C++.
-It is a console-based application designed to manage basic hospital operations such as patient records, doctor details, appointments, and billing.
+This is a console-based Hospital Management System written in C++.
+It helps in managing hospital operations like patient details, doctor records, and basic services through a simple menu-driven program.

 => Features

+Add new patient details
-Add, view, and delete patient records
+View patient records
 Manage doctor information
-Book appointments
-Generate bills
-Search records easily
+Simple and user-friendly menu system

 => Technologies Used

 C++ Programming Language
 Object-Oriented Programming (OOP)

-File Handling
+=> File Included

+hospital.cpp – Main source code file

-=>How to Run
+=> How to Run

+Download or clone the repository
-Open the project in any C++ compiler (Code::Blocks / VS Code / Turbo C++) Compile the program
+Open hospital.cpp in any C++ compiler (VS Code / Code::Blocks / Turbo C++)
+Compile the code
-Run the executable file
+Run the program
-Follow the on-screen menu
+Use the menu options displayed on screen
-=> Project Structure

-main.cpp – Main program file
-patient.cpp / patient.h – Patient management
-doctor.cpp / doctor.h – Doctor management
-=> Future Enhancements
+=> Future Improvements

-Add GUI (Graphical User Interface)
-Integrate Database (MySQL)
-Online appointment system
+Add file handling for data storage
+Implement database support
+Create GUI version

 => Author

 Raj Kushwah & Abhiraj patel